V. C. Samuel: The Great Conference of Oriental Orthodox Churches

 Samuel helped organize the Conference of the Oriental Orthodox Churches with the initiative of both the Emperor Haile Selassie I and the acting Patriarch of Ethiopia, Abune Theophilus (later Patriarch).
 The conference brought together the five Oriental Orthodox Churches, Coptic, Syriac, Armenian, Ethiopian and Indian, which were isolated after the fifth century.

-He was a member of the local committee and General Coordinator, responsible for the preparatory work of the Addis Ababa Conference of the Heads of Oriental Orthodox Churches, which held in January 1965.
-He was also one of the delegates along with the likes of Fr.
-T. C. Jacob in the Conference with the Catholicos Baselios Augen I and others representing Indian Orthodox Church.
-He edited the report of the Conference and published it by the interim committee.
+He was a member of the local committee and General Coordinator, responsible for the preparatory work of the Addis Ababa Conference of the Heads of Oriental Orthodox Churches, held in January 1965.
+He was also one of the delegates along with Fr.
+T. C. Jacob and others in the Conference with the Catholicos Baselios Augen I and others representing the Indian Orthodox Church.
+He also edited and published the report of the Conference.

 Association of Ethio-Hellenic Studies

 Samuel entered into a programme initiated by Methodios Fouyas, the Metropolitan of the Greek Orthodox Church of Aksum, founding the Association of Ethio-Hellenic Studies.
+He was the vice-president and was on the editorial board of the publications 'Abba Salama' and the 'Ecliastca Fharan', in English, Greek, Amharic and Ge'ez languages.

+Wider Ecumenism in the Indian context

-Samuel was the vice-president of it, and editorial board of the publications 'Abba Salama' and the 'Ecliastca Fharan', in English, Greek, Amharic and Ge'ez languages.
-V.C.
-Samuel, throughout his life, expressed his desire to see the unity of the Indian churches that belong to the Syrian tradition.
+Samuel played a major role in persuading the Indian Orthodox Church to abandon its old policy of isolation from other church traditions in India, and to join the Kerala Christian Council, the National Council of Churches, and the joint commission of Catholic and Oriental Orthodox Churches.
+Throughout his life, he expressed his desire to see the unity of the Indian churches that belong to the Syrian tradition.
 Unity with the 'Jacobite Faction' of the Indian Orthodox Church was given priority.
 An ecumenical unity with the churches belonging to the Protestant tradition was also envisaged.
 As an Indian Christian V.C Samuel advocated the need of fostering wider ecumenism with other faiths in general and Hinduism in particular.